GSA/digitalgov.gov/content/un-sorted/web-content-managers-listserv.md

 ## How to Access the Listserv Archive

 Members of the CONTENT-MANAGERS-L listserv can access a searchable, browseable online archive of previous messages, and also modify their listserv settings.
-To access the listserv archives, firstÂ [register a password](https://listserv.gsa.gov/cgi-bin/wa.exe?GETPW1).
+To access the listserv archives, first [register a password](https://listserv.gsa.gov/cgi-bin/wa.exe?GETPW1).
 After you register, you will receive an auto-confirm email.
 Follow the instructions in that email to complete your registration and receive a password.

-Once you have your password, you canÂ [login to the archive](https://listserv.gsa.gov/cgi-bin/wa.exe?LOGON)Â to search the listserv archives by keyword, browse the listserv archives by month, or modify your listserv subscription settings.
+Once you have your password, you can [login to the archive](https://listserv.gsa.gov/cgi-bin/wa.exe?LOGON) to search the listserv archives by keyword, browse the listserv archives by month, or modify your listserv subscription settings.

 ## Listserv Questions?

-Please email the listserv managers,Â <a title="Mark Kaprow" href="mailto:Mark.Kaprow@gsa.gov" target="_blank">Mark Kaprow</a>Â orÂ <a title="Rachel Flagg" href="mailto:rachel.flagg@gsa.gov" target="_blank">Rachel Flagg</a>.
+Please email the listserv managers, <a title="Mark Kaprow" href="mailto:Mark.Kaprow@gsa.gov" target="_blank">Mark Kaprow</a> or <a title="Rachel Flagg" href="mailto:rachel.flagg@gsa.gov" target="_blank">Rachel Flagg</a>.